smittytone/HT16K33-Python/README.md

 You will need both the display driver file and `ht16k33.py` in your project folder.

+## Reducing Memory Usage ##

+Adding the driver code may prove too much for certain CircuitPython devices which have limited amounts of memory.
+To overcome this, run the `mpy-cross` compiler.
+This will compile the raw Python into a highly compact form in a `.mpy` file.
+Copy `ht16k33.mpy` and the device-specific `.mpy` file to your device in place of the `.py` versions.

+The repo’s `mpy` directory contains pre-compiled versions for CircuitPython applications.

 ## Display Drivers ##

 | Driver | Example&nbsp;Product |